stfwn/neural-network-pruning/report/report.md

 Generalizability of solution
 Possible improvements

+## REQUIREMENTS

-## GENERAL:
+## GENERAL
 In English
 Refer the criteria for report
 Use checklist for more detailed rules

-## CHECKLIST:
+## CHECKLIST
 All sections

-Provide clear structure, one subject per section, clear storyline to solution Use literature and references
+Provide clear structure, one subject per section, clear storyline to solution

+Use literature and references

 Table and Graph

-give all tables and figures numbers and a name make sure text refers to tables and figures, discuss tables with results; explain what can be seen for graphs, make sure what the axes are and what lines mean etc Use spell checker
+give all tables and figures numbers and a name

+make sure text refers to tables and figures, discuss tables with results; explain what can be seen

+for graphs, make sure what the axes are and what lines mean etc

+Use spell checker

 No ´colloquial' language

-Avoid recording program code in raw form in text, use pseudocode or friendly format, important code or data in appendix Use formulas only when needed and explain well
+Avoid recording program code in raw form in text, use pseudocode or friendly format, important code or data in appendix

+Use formulas only when needed and explain well

 For operating different readers, use extra sections to 'explain' e.g. neural networks